The History & Future Of Vasectomy

 Early Vasectomy Studies

 In 1830 Sir Astley Paston Cooper, the accomplished surgeon and anatomist, published Observations on the Structure and Diseases of the Testis.
-This was the first time much medical attention was paid to the vas deferens.
-Cooper performed several experimental surgeries on dogs.
+This was the first time much medical attention was paid to the tube that carries sperm- The Vas Deferens.
+Cooper performed several experimental surgeries on dogs to investigate the anatomy further.

 Dr. Leon Gosselin published the results of his experiments on dogs in 1853.
-Dr. Gosselin practiced surgical ligation and resection on the vas deferens and noted that anywhere from 4 to 6 months after the surgery there was normal spermatogenesis (sperm production).
+Dr. Gosselin practised ‘surgical ligation and resection on the vas deferens’ – in other words, vasectomy – and noted that anywhere from 4 to 6 months after the surgery there was ‘normal spermatogenesis’ (sperm production).
 In other words, the procedure had no effect on the production of sperm, just the distribution of it.
 Like Cooper before him, Gosselin noticed no change in the testicles after the procedure.
+So far, so good.

 In 1923, Dr. Robert Oslund submitted his dissertation on vasectomy of rats and guinea pigs.
 At the start of his research he was confused as to why previous researchers reported conflicting results on the changes in the testicles after the procedure was performed.
 After performing the procedure himself over 200 times, he determined that the previous conflicting reports as to testicular degeneration were due to variances in how the procedure was performed and confusion between the results of vasectomy and cryptorchidism (testicles that have not properly descended).
 His paper might look like a boring study on the surface, but he proved that when properly performed, vasectomy did not have negative health results.
 It added fuel to the eugenics fire sweeping the planet.